tevoran/RaumMotor/doc/high-level-design.md

 - Debugging system
 - Memory management system
 - Configuration system
+- Event system
 - Asset management system
 - Entity component system
+- Database for gamestate
 - Physics system
 - Window manager
 - Renderer
 - Audio system
-- Event system
+- Input system
 - Scripting support

 ### Build System

 As already mentioned above the build system needs to improve upon T3Vtech-3's one.
 CMake as its base is still a good choice.
 But it needs to be supported by scripts in order to properly export the game to easily usable packages like ZIP archives or DEB packages.
 Also crosscompilation functionalities are needed especially for Linux as Windows is still the main gaming platform.
+Another useful addition is providing webbuilds, so WASM will be used too.

 ### Debugging System